mics-jusuE404/Code_Cellar/ChIP-seq/README.md

 ## Fq2Bam_ChIPseqSE.sh
 Script to align single-end `*fastq.gz`to hg38, resulting in unfiltered BAMs `*_raw.bam` and those without unmapped and duplicated reads `*_sorted.bam` plus indices, flagstats, CPM-normalized bigwigs and fastqc reports for each.
 Simply run `./Fq2Bam.sh` and it does the rest.
 Needs bwa, fastqc, samtools, sambamba and deeptools in PATH.

+## Collapse_Replicates.sh
+This one goes through the files and combined all technical replicates belonging to one biological replicate into one `fastq.gz`.
+For example these two files `FOO-LY1_ChIP-seq_H2AFZ_BiolRep1_TechRep1_ENCFF002AVF.fastq.gz FOO_ChIP-seq_H2AFZ_BiolRep1_TechRep2_ENCFF002AYT.fastq.gz` will become `FOO-LY1_ChIP-seq_H2AFZ_BiolRep1_combined.fastq.gz` It also prints lists with all files used for combining and all those rejected due to read length.